apache/nuttx-apps/examples/README.txt

       reading from the display.
     CONFIG_EXAMPLES_NXTEXT_BMCACHE - The maximum number of characters that can be put in the background window.
 Default is 128.
-    CONFIG_EXAMPLES_NXTEXT_GLCACHE - The maximum nuber of pre-rendered fonts that can be retained for the background window.
+    CONFIG_EXAMPLES_NXTEXT_GLCACHE - The maximum number of pre-rendered fonts that can be retained for the background window.
     CONFIG_EXAMPLES_NXTEXT_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048